rahulraj3210/Health-App/README.md

 In this Project i have provided:

-1) Provide the number of houses, infected houses and infected clusters in each block.
+1) The number of houses, infected houses and infected clusters in each block.

 2) Upon tapping on a block, visually represent the block as a grid with infected houses marked in red.